absoIute/Mega-Hack-Extensions/README.md

 When Mega Hack is ready you can finally create your window!
 Initialise it with `HackproInitialiseExt()` with your chosen name, add ya buttons & stuff (in reverse order!) then commit the window with `HackproExtCommit()`.
 After committing a window you can no longer add extra elements to it, you can still update the state of existing elements, however.

 ## Loading my DLL
-To have your DLL load on launch add your DLL to the same folder hackpro.dll is located, then append your DLL to the `absolutedlls` file on a new line, make sure `hackpro.dll` is at the top of the file.
-Other custom ways of loading your DLL can work but aren't recommended.
+To have your DLL load on launch simple add your DLL to the extensions folder!
+(Requires v6.2.0-beta4 or higher)

 ## Where Documentation?
 Soon!